ebabcock/BycatchEstimatorStan/docs/reference/getMortPred.md

 - flipMort:

-  True if estimated probablity of survival and want mortality or vs/vs
+  True if estimated probability of survival and want mortality or vs/vs